 Blade Runner is Ireland’s largest suppliers of machine blades and regrinding.
-We are exclusive distributors in Ireland for TGW Global, Swemko, TKM (The Knife Manufacturers) and Matrix Engineering.
+We are distributors in Ireland for TGW Global and Matrix Engineering.
 We have many suppliers in Europe and beyond and are proud to be able to source your blade.
 We offer an extensive regrinding and machine knife sharpening service for circular, straight machine knives and mincer blades in a range of material including tungsten carbide, high carbon high chrome, and high speed steel.
 Blade Runner has some of the best machine knife sharpening equipment used today in the industry, and prides itself on its expertise in this field.

 Our team is dedicated to the best performance of your blades.
 We work with global manufacturers producing the best quality products.
 We service your blade to your specific needs through a process of elimination and industry knowledge.

 We pride ourselves on a job well done and work to create relationships with all our customers.
 Our aim is less stress and more satisfaction for you.

 Using knowledge from many years and sources we will endeavour to solve your cutting problem.
 Every question is worth asking.